-Standard guest rooms here are a bit small at 353 square feet.
-With the recent renovation they did manage to squeeze in a small sofa in place of the table and chairs in many of the rooms, and in some a sleeper chair as well.
-A bit of the Arts and Crafts-style look still remains in the Tree of Life wall mural behind the beds headboard and the lantern lighting.
-Beds come in either two queens or a king, but no longer a bunk bed choice.
-White sheets are the only adornment, and the lack the color pop of a bed runner makes for a bit of a dull look.
-A granite-top bureau and desk along with a cabinet holding a small refrigerator and Keurig coffeemaker round out the furnishings while overhead is a large flat-screen TV.
+Standard guest rooms here are a bit small at 353 square feet, but with the hotel's recent renovation they did manage to squeeze in a small sofa in place of the table and chairs in many of the rooms, and in some a sleeper chair as well.
+Some of the Arts and Crafts-style look remains in the Tree of Life wall mural behind the beds headboard and the lantern lighting.
+Bedding, made with white sheets and lacking the color pop of a bed runner, is either two queens or a king, but no longer is there a bunk bed choice A granite-top bureau and desk along with a cabinet holding a small refrigerator and Keurig coffeemaker round out the furnishings while overhead is a large flat-screen TV.
 Unlike the Disneyland® Hotel rooms, these do have a balcony with varying views: Standard View of the front of the resort; Wood’s, Garden, Courtyard View of the courtyard, pool, or gardens; Downtown Disney® District View, a somewhat noisy option; or a Premium View of Disney California Adventure® Park which can also come with quite a bit of noise from the park.

 Double sinks in a taupe granite vanity with a large, backlit vanity mirror sit outside of a commode and tiled shower area (note that there are no longer bathtubs in many of the rooms; bathtubs are on request only).
 Additional amenities include H2O spa bath products, robes, hairdryer, lighted makeup mirror, full-length mirror, turndown service, and electronic safe.

-Breakfast consists of luncheon meats and cheeses, hard-boiled eggs, bagels, croissants, muffins, fresh fruit, cereal, and juice.
-Afternoon snacks are fresh fruit, tea cookies, PBJ sandwiches, scones and jam, chocolate-covered strawberries, and goldfish crackers.
-In the evening enjoy cheese and crackers, focaccia bread, crudités and dip, and one hot dish such as crab cakes, chicken teriyaki on sugar cane skewers, black bean empanadas, jerk chicken brochette with sweet chili garlic sauce, Southwest chicken spring rolls with salsa, and Kalua pork.
-Beer and wine are served by the lounge hosts with choices of BV Chardonnay, BV Cabernet, BV Merlot, and Woodbridge White Zinfandel.
+Breakfast consists of luncheon meats and cheeses, hard-boiled eggs, bagels, coffeecake, croissants, muffins, fresh fruit, hot oatmeal, cereal, and juice.
+Afternoon snacks are substantial with fresh fruit, goldfish crackers, goat cheese caprese salad, tea sandwiches (smoked salmon, egg salad, turkey and provolone, BLT chicken salad), chips and salsa, raisin scones, fruit tarts, lemon shortbread, apple tarts, assorted cookies, and Smucker's Uncrustables.
+In the evening enjoy artisanal cheeses, crackers, breads, fruit, crudités and dip, and two hot dishes such as buffalo chicken rangoon, pineapple barbecue chicken pizza, chicken nuggets, black bean empanadas, egg rolls, etc..
+Beer and wine are served by the lounge hosts at both afternoon and evening services.
 Bottled water is available for the asking, and an espresso machine adds to the enjoyment.
 Evening desserts served from 8:00 until 10:00 p.m. include chocolate chip and oatmeal cookies, macaroons, petit fours, and chocolate-covered strawberries.

 One of the most enjoyable aspects of the lounge is the balcony that runs the length of it with a view of the monorail zipping through the hotel courtyard as well as the Disneyland® Park fireworks.
-Bedtime storytelling and songs along with milk and cookies are offered in the lounge each evening at 8:15 p.m.
-Additional amenities includes nightly turndown service, DVD players, Bose Wave music system, and in-room check-in.
+Additional amenities includes nightly turndown service, Bose Wave music system, and in-room check-in.